norlab-ulaval/trajectory-container-tools/documentation/timestamp_utilities.md

 ## Multifeature Timestamp Methods

-For `AbstractMultifeatureStampedDataclass` containers (e.g., extracted from ROS bags with multiple topics), TCT provides methods to work with timestamps across all features.
+For `AbstractTrajectoryStampedFeaturesBag` containers (e.g., extracted from ROS bags with multiple topics), TCT provides methods to work with timestamps across all features.

 ### The `get_timestamps()` method